 - Have a homeostasis-invoking and normalizing influence irrespective of the direction of change from physiological norms caused by a stressor.
 This is the principle of a medicinal substance that is two directional, or acting like a thermostat.
 For instance, if your estrogen is too high then shatavari tends to lower it, but if it is too low shatavari tends to raise it.

 - Be innocuous and not influence normal body functions more than required.

 Adaptogenic herbs in HANAH ONE

-There are 20 herbs that are identified as adaptogenic, and a whopping 7 of those herbs reside in HANAH ONE.
-Actually, HANAH ONE as a complete tonic qualifies as an adaptogen in it’s own right!
+There are 20 herbs that are identified as adaptogenic, and a whopping seven of those herbs are in HANAH ONE.
+Actually, HANAH ONE as a complete tonic qualifies as an adaptogen in its own right.

 - Ashwagandha: The superhero of adaptogenic herbs and the most prolifically studied.
 In the largest human trial using ashwagandha, the herb was shown to reduce cortisol levels up to 26%.
 Chronically elevated cortisol increases inflammatory and degenerative processes in the body.
 Additionally, the participants had a lowered fasting blood sugar level and improved lipid profile patterns.
 Ashwagandha has also been shown to support the regeneration and reconstruction of nerve cells and synapses.
 This suggests that ashwagandha could help reverse states of brain and nervous system degeneration.